-Except for Incentive Rate Energy Conservation loans, Energy Loan Plus loans and Accessibility Improvement loans, all other Fix Up loan options with monthly automatic payments must follow the following:
+Except for Incentive Rate Energy Conservation loans, Energy Loan Plus loans and Accessibility Improvement loans, all other Fix Up loan options with monthly automatic payments must adhere to the following:

-- The interest rate matches the rate posted on Minnesota Housing's website and is below the rate for the same loan without monthly automatic payments. - The Borrower must complete the Authorization for Automatic Payment which is an AmeriNat servicing form.
-The Forms Guide & Glossary on Minnesota Housing's website contains a link to this form. - The Borrowers may choose to have the loan payment deducted from either a checking or savings account. - Within five days of purchase approval, the Lender must submit a void blank check or savings account deposit slip from the Borrower with the executed Authorization for Automatic Payment to the Servicer.
-Refer to section 8.02. - Level monthly payments are required with the first payment due occurring 20 to 45 days after the Fix Up Loan Note date. - The Authorization for Automatic Payment form must state payment date options.

-• The Servicer has the right to unilaterally terminate any Borrower from an automatic payment program if three or more of the Borrower's payments are rejected or returned for insufficient funds.
+- The interest rate matches the rate posted on Minnesota Housing's website and is below the rate for the same loan without monthly automatic payments. - The Borrower must complete the Authorization for Automatic Payment, a form provided by and required by the Servicer.
+The Forms Guide & Glossary on Minnesota Housing's website contains a link to this form. - The Borrowers may choose to have the loan payment deducted from either a checking or savings account. - Within five days of purchase approval, the Lender must submit the executed Authorization for Automatic Payment to the Servicer.
+Refer to section 7.02. - Level monthly payments are required with the first payment due occurring 20 to 45 days after the Fix Up Loan Note date. - The Authorization for Automatic Payment form must state payment date options. - The Servicer has the right to unilaterally terminate any Borrower from an automatic payment program if three or more of the Borrower's payments are rejected or returned for insufficient funds.
 Upon termination, the Servicer also has the right to increase the interest rate on the loan to what the interest rate would have been had the Borrower not elected to set up automatic payments on the loan commitment date.
 Increased interest rates may be permanent.

-5.09 Conventional Loans
+4.10 Conventional Loans